zhangquan/weex/doc/components/switch.md

 ### Styles

-**Notes:** There are several style properties that you mustn't use on this component, mostly have impact on the layout.
+**Notes:** There are several style properties that you should not use on this component, mostly have impact on the layout.
 Here are all the invalid properties:

 - `width`
 - `height`